 If women have a history of a liver disorder, tests to confirm normal liver function should be done before OCs are prescribed.
 Women at risk of diabetes (eg, those who have a family history, who have had gestational diabetes, who have had high-birth-weight infants, or who have physical signs of insulin resistance such as acanthosis nigricans) require plasma glucose screening and a complete serum lipid profile annually.
 Use of low-dose OCs is not contraindicated by abnormal glucose or lipid test results, except for triglycerides > 250 mg/dL (2.8 mmol/L).
 Most women with diabetes mellitus may take combination OCs; exceptions are those who have vascular complications (eg, neuropathy, retinopathy, nephropathy) and those who have had diabetes for > 20 years.

-All combination oral contraceptives (estrogen plus a progestin) are equally effective; formulations with a low estrogen dose are preferred because they have fewer adverse effects.
+All combination estrogen-progestin oral contraceptives (OCs) are equally effective; formulations with a low estrogen dose are preferred because they have fewer adverse effects.

-Progestin-only OCs may cause irregular bleeding and must be taken at the same time every day.
+Progestin-only OCs may cause irregular bleeding and must be taken at the same time every day to be effective.

-Women may take OCs continuously until menopause if they have no contraindications.
+Women may take OCs until menopause if they have no contraindications.

-Combination OCs increase the risk of thrombotic disorders, but this risk is less than that associated with pregnancy.
+Combination OCs increase the risk of thrombotic disorders to 2 to 4 times the risk at baseline, but this risk is less than that associated with pregnancy.

-OCs do not increase the overall risk of breast cancer.
+OCs do not increase the overall risk of breast cancer and decrease the risk of ovarian cancer and endometrial cancer.

 Before OCs are prescribed, a thorough patient history is required; a physical examination is not required but ideally should be done within 1 year after OCs are started.